How to Play Golf Card Game: Rules, Strategies, and Variations

 Starting the Game

 To begin, determine the first player.
 This can be done randomly, by drawing cards, or by any other method that ensures fairness.
-The chosen player starts the game by drawing a card from the deck or discard pile and proceeding with their turn as described in the rules.
+The chosen player starts the game by drawing a card from the deck or discard pile and proceeding with their turn.
 Each subsequent player then follows clockwise, continuing until the game concludes.

 Scoring System